Why BibleBridge Exists

 No Silent Change

 Canonical structure and schemas are fixed.
-Breaking changes are not introduced without explicit versioning and notice.
+Breaking changes are not introduced without explicit versioning and advance notice.

 No Licensing Ambiguity

 Texts are verified public-domain.
-There are no attribution, branding, or redistribution requirements hidden downstream.
+No attribution, branding, or redistribution requirements are hidden downstream.

 Designed for Longevity

-BibleBridge is built for systems expected to run for years, not demos or disposable integrations.
+Built for systems expected to run for years, not demos or disposable integrations.
+Once integrated, it stays integrated.

 True Translation Interoperability

 BibleBridge uses a unified translation architecture.
-Switching between supported versions does not require schema changes, new endpoints, or re-integration.
+Switching between supported versions requires no schema changes, new endpoints, or re-integration.

 version=KJV version=WEB